Teradata/presto/presto-docs/src/main/sphinx/optimizer/statistics.rst

  * For each column in a table:

    * **data size**: the data size that needs to be read
-   * **null count**: the number of null values
+   * **nulls fraction**: the fraction of null values
-   * **distinct value count**: the estimated number of distinct values
+   * **distinct value count**: the number of distinct values
    * **low value**: the smallest value in the column
    * **high value**: the largest value in the column

-The set of statistics available for a particular query depends on the connector being used and can also vary by table or even table layout.
+The set of statistics available for a particular query depends on the connector being used and can also vary by table or even by table layout.
 For example, the Hive connector does not currently provide statistics on data size.

 Displaying Table Statistics
 ---------------------------